jean-mb/sumo-robot/README.md

 ### Use the Motor Drive only to controll the direction of the wheels.
  - Even on batteries, the Arduino will not provide enough power to the controller and the DC motors, since these will spin as much as the energy provided.
- - It's possible to do parallel powering as:
+ - It's possible to do parallel wiring as:
  > Batteries -> Arduino

  > Bateries -> Motor Drive's VCC